8 Criminal law

 “So basically criminal law are rules that prevents people from doing naughty things?”
-Miley asked.
+Mandy asked.

-“For example… the fact that he stole your heart Miley,” Joe commented, “which would be considered theft.”
+“For example… the fact that he stole your heart Mandy,” Joe commented, “which would be considered theft.”

 Unlike civil law which is enforced by parties, criminal law is enforced by the state.
 This means, whereas civil law on contracts, for example, are enforced by one party on to another; criminal law is enforced by society as a whole, on to a party.

 As a result, in Commonwealth countries, criminal cases are notated R v.
 Whoever.
 The letter “R” stands for “Regina”, or The Queen.